chanzuckerberg/cellxgene/server/eb/README.md

 This directory contains script to aid in creating and deploying cellxgene on an AWS Elastic Beanstalk instance.

+This will result in a variant of cellxgene, running on AWS EC2 instances, serving data from S3.
+All datasets must be in the new CXG (tiledb) format - see the converter script cxgtool.py in server/converters - and located in a single S3 prefix, which is accessible to the instance.
+In the current incarnation, no access control or authentication support is available (outside of anything you configure yourself), so this is most appropriate for public datasets.

+This is early development work, and will change significantly in the near future.
+We would love feedback on it, but please assume it will change.

 ## Prerequisites

 1. Some familiarity with AWS EB, S3, and IAM are needed.